 Students with a non-business background can pad their skills even before they begin.
 Lily, for example, enrolled in a local community college and completed an accounting course to gain an advantage in the classroom.

-What can I do with this degree in Leadership?
+What can I do with an MBA in Leadership?

 Erika James, associate professor at Darden, explains the various routes graduates can take.
 “There’s certainly been a transition with people saying to us they want to own a company someday and choose the entrepreneur route; then there are a percentage of students who do that right out of grad school.
 Popular career tracks include consulting, investment banking and marketing.